Tape Measures

 I carry a compact 12-footer in my glove box that I sometimes take into the hardware store to measure materials, etc. My wife carries a small 3-foot tape measure in her purse for measuring items she is planning to purchase for her craft projects.

-While I don't use my 50-foot and 100-foot tape measures every day, they are unquestionably essential carpentry tools.
+While I don't use my 50-foot and 100-foot tape measures daily, they are still unquestionably essential carpentry tools.
 When you need them, you need them.
 Try measuring an 80' slab with a 25' tape measure.
-You can do it if you have to, but the lost precision, measuring the 80' length 25 feet at a time, could be significant.
+You can do it if you want, but the lost precision, measuring the 80' length 25 feet at a time, could be significant.

 What next?